webbrowser11/lo-weather/README.md

 ## To do
 To do:
 - [ ] Add styling
+- [x] Make automation
-- [ ] Add more API functions
+- [x] Add more API functions
-- [ ] Remeber to make fixes and updates regularly
+- [x] Remeber to make fixes and updates regularly

+# Automation begins tommorow.
+Bug fixing will occur until automation is fully finished.